danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 In the following sections, the results of the affinity diagrams generated by GPT-4 are discussed, focusing on identifying flaws and potential solutions.

 ### Defining output quality
-Before discussing output quality, it is important to define the characteristics that define a high-quality output.
+[INSERT TEXT] Before discussing output quality, it is important to define the characteristics that define a high-quality output.
 These criteria, as detailed earlier in the present report, are as follows:

 1.  **Accuracy**: The output should accurately represent the data from the interviews.
 The model should be able to correctly interpret the responses and group them appropriately.